-3. Press the F5 (Logic) button to define logical pattern of other conditions.
-Power Press the Advance key on control panel.
+Press the Advance key on control panel.
 Select the F4 (Monitor) function followed by pressing the F3 (Power) button to enter the power setting.

-1. Press the F1 (Set) button.
-The setting on LCD is activated and appears in red font color.
-Use number pad to set the parameters directly; or use arrow keys along with scroll wheel to complete the setting.
-2. Press the F4 (Define) button to define terminated condition.
+- 1. Press the F1 (Set) button.
+The setting on LCD is activated and appears in red fond color.
+Use number pad to set the parameters directly; or use arrow keys along with scroll wheel to complete the setting. - 2.
+Press the F4 (Define) button to define terminated condition.

 3. Press the F5 (Logic) button to define logical pattern of other conditions.
-Stop Press the Advance key on control Type panel.
-Select the F4 (Monitor) function followed by pressing the F4 (Outoff) button to set output disable; select F2 (Alarm) to set content notice; select F3 (Beeper) to set audible alarm.
-Buzzer should be turned on in system settings when Beeper is enabled, refer to page 94.
-Operation ON/OFF Press the F5 (MON.
+Press the Advance key on control Stop panel.
+Select the F4 (Monitor) Type function followed by pressing the F4 (Outoff) button to set output disable; select F2 (Alarm) to set content notice; select F3 (Beeper) to set audible alarm.
+Buzzer should be turned on in system settings when Beeper is enabled, refer to page 90.
+ON/OFF Operation Press the F5 (MON.
 On) button to enter live monitor.
 MON appears on the status bar (the color of channel remains the original when single channel is enabled, whilst it turns to white when multiple channels are activated).